 Keeping a pool looking its best is not always the easiest task.
 At Aloha Pools & Spas we can help you with your list of pool care tips.
 We have experts on staff who are ready to answer your questions about the latest trends and technologies in the pool and spa business.
 We offer everyday low prices on chemicals or cleaning equipment for your pool.
 We can also bring your pool maintenance into the future with our ClearCare Expert computerized water analysis system.
 No matter what your pool or spa care needs are, we can help.
 We’ve been in the business for over 50 years and we’ve seen it all!
 Stop by one of our three locations or contact us to learn more!

 Aloha Pools in Union City is part of a family of companies that started in 1969.
 The Aloha Pools company has built thousands of pools for customers across seven states.
 They are dedicated to superior quality, professional service, and giving each and every customer an unsurpassed level of satisfaction.

 For over 40 years, families have trusted Aloha Pools to provide the highest quality at affordable prices and with the most up-to-date knowledge and technology.
 They have an expert staff of friendly pool professionals and pool service technicians that make pool ownership a breeze.
 If you’ve been thinking about an inground pool or an above ground pool, hot tub, spa, sauna, tanning or outdoor living related, Aloha Pools in Union City is where you’ll find the best deals, service, and quality.

-If you live in Union City, Poplar Bluff, Clarksville, Marion, IL or anywhere in Northeast Tennessee, Southern Illinois or Southwest Kentucky, give Aloha a call at 731-885-2020, stop by the store at 1400 W. Reelfoot Ave, or find them on Facebook to get more information.
+If you live in Union City, Poplar Bluff, Clarksville, Marion, IL or anywhere in Northwest Tennessee, Southern Illinois or Southwest Kentucky, give Aloha a call at 731-885-2020, stop by the store at 1400 W. Reelfoot Ave, or find them on Facebook to get more information.